clux/shipcat/doc/clusters.md

 - one context is bound to a single cluster

 This is because a kube context is a triple: , and a shipcat region is a light abstraction on top of that.

-## Reconciliation caveats
-If a job is running reconciliation on a region backed by multiple clusters; you need to specify which of the clusters you are specifying.